 What if you want to spend less?

-Maybe you don’t want the ultra-modern look and the cost that comes with it.
-Fair enough!
+Maybe you don’t want the ultra-modern look and the cost associated with it.
+That’s fair enough!
 For those who want to stay within a reasonable budget, we recommend the Sony WH-CH720N and the Monoprice BT-600ANC.

 The Sony cans certainly feel a bit cheaper than the WH-1000XM4 and XM5, but if you’re trying to save and still get the Sony experience, these are the ones to pick.
 They have decent ANC, and rather than touch sensors, the WH-CH720N uses dedicated buttons.
 You also get access to the same Sony Headphones Connect app that the flagships employ for $799 at Amazon.